-IP filters set in the NerveCenter Administrator also apply to nodes imported via a node file.
-For more information, refer to Filtering Nodes in Managing NerveCenter and Enabling and Disabling IP and Hostname Filters in Managing NerveCenter.
+Note: IP filters set in the NerveCenter Administrator also apply to nodes imported via a node file.
+For more information, refer to Filtering Nodes and Enabling and Disabling IP and Hostname Filters in Managing NerveCenter.

 2. Move the node or object/model file to a location available to the destination NerveCenter server.